Archive for the ‘Obituaries’ Category

 Jessica had many simple joys that brought her happiness.
 She enjoyed collecting Pioneer Woman glassware and Stitch characters from Lilo & Stitch.
 She had a deep love for animals, especially her cats, dogs, and chickens.
 She also loved High School Musical, which she carried with her from her teenage years.
 When it came to food, her favorites were Chinese and Mexican, meals she enjoyed often.

-In addition to her husband, Luis, and parents, Mark and Linda, Jessica is survived by her siblings: Heather (Alex) Tittle of Galion, Marli Bellomy of Mansfield, Tyler (Samantha) Bellomy of Shelby, and Tessie Bellomy of Shiloh; her best friend and cousin: Bre (Ray) Bellomy; nieces and nephews: Cambry, Bentley, Emery, Rowen, Isabella, and Layla; grandparents: Doug and Mary Tackett of Shelby and Doris Bellomy of Mansfield; sister-in-law: Mariely (Richard) Foreman of Mansfield; and numerous aunts, uncles, cousins, other relatives, and friends.
+In addition to her husband, Luis, and parents, Mark and Linda, Jessica is survived by her siblings: Heather (Alex) Tittle of Galion, Marli Bellomy of Mansfield, Tyler (Samantha) Bellomy of Shelby, and Tessie Bellomy of Shiloh; her best friend and cousin: Bre (Ray) Bellomy; nieces and nephews: Kambry, Bentley, Emery, Rowen, Isabella, and Layla; grandparents: Doug and Mary Tackett of Shelby and Doris Bellomy of Mansfield; sister-in-law: Mariely (Richard) Foreman of Mansfield; and numerous aunts, uncles, cousins, other relatives, and friends.
 Jessica was preceded in death by her grandparents: Gatha Tackett and Bill Bellomy.

 A gathering to celebrate Jessica’s life will be announced at a later date.
 Care for Jessica and her family is being provided by the Penwell Funeral Home, 168 West Main Street, Shelby.
 To assist the family with unexpected expenses, memorial contributions may be made to Penwell Funeral Home.